Explore Science-first Philosophy

 Debating History: Should We Say “Dark Ages” or “Middle Ages?”

-The correct term to use is “Middle Ages,” or the adjective medieval.
-The term “Dark Ages” has largely been retired in scholarly circles.
+The correct term to use for the worldwide period is “Middle Ages,” or the adjective medieval.
+The term “Dark Ages” has largely been retired in scholarly circles or narrowed to focus on the religious oppression in Europe.
 Now, I’m actually in the minority on this issue.
-I think the adjective “dark” was well deserved, especially for Europe.
+I think the adjective “dark” was well deserved worldwide, Not just in Europe.

 I am not advocating for the return of the label “Dark Ages,” as I believe labels naturally evolve.
 This is particularly important when labels carry negative connotations.
 My argument for adding the adjective “dark” stems from the idea that the worldwide spread of organized religion caused a regression in human thought.
 Many well-known facts were lost.